-Super DIRT Modifieds are one of the premier types modifeds racing in North America and are unique in the fact that they are the only major race car type that still run big block engines.
+Super DIRT Modifieds are one of the premier types of modifieds racing in North America and are unique in the fact that they are the only major race car type that still runs big-block engines.
 They run engines of up to 467 cubic inches engine displacement and can range from 650 to 800 horsepower and can reach speeds upwards of 160 mph.
 The minimum weight for these cars is 2,500 lbs.

-The American Motorcyclist Association (AMA) is the primary sanctioning body for this type of racing and their premier division is the AMA Grand National Championship.
-During its golden age of the 1950’s though the late 1970’s this was the most popular form of motorcycle racing in the United States.
+The American Motorcyclist Association (AMA) is the primary sanctioning body for this type of racing and its premier division is the AMA Grand National Championship.
+During its golden age of the 1950s through the late 1970s, this was the most popular form of motorcycle racing in the United States.
 Flat Track motorcycles can reach speeds of 130 mph with an engine displacement of 550 cc to 1250 cc but are restricted to 750 cc in race conditions.
-Major manufactures include Honda, Kawasaki, KTM, Suzuki, and Yamaha.
-Mile race tracks are the most common and are run at venues that also conduct thoroughbred horse racing, however half mile tracks are also common and are held at tracks that also hold automobile races.
+Major manufacturers include Honda, Kawasaki, KTM, Suzuki, and Yamaha.
+Mile race tracks are the most common and are run at venues that also conduct thoroughbred horse racing; however, half-mile tracks are also common and are held at tracks that also hold automobile races.